szymonsocha/monte-carlo-option-pricing/README.md

 In the [report](https://github.com/szymonsocha/monte-carlo-option-pricing/tree/main/report) directory I show an example of the use of `EUoutCalloptionPricer` package.

-Published report can be found [here](https://rpubs.com/sjimon/monte-carlo-option-pricing).
+The report published on *RPubs* can be found [here](https://rpubs.com/sjimon/monte-carlo-option-pricing).